 - Transform emails to calls: -91.43% reduction in response

 - Transform calls to emails: -76.49% reduction in response

-While long, email-only cadences showed the least reduction, it still had a significant negative impact in the success rate of the cadence.
+Long, email-only cadences showed the least reduction.
+However, it still had a significant negative impact on the success rate of the cadence.
 This experiment further validates the importance of channel variety in a cadence.

-And while the team focused only on phone and email in this exercise, other experiments showed even stronger results when adding in other channels like direct mail or social media touches.
+The team focused only on phone and email in this exercise.
+Other experiments showed even stronger results when adding in other channels like direct mail or social media touches.

 The Future of Sales Engagement

 This is just the beginning in terms of how SalesLoft will be able to use this framework to help provide better buying experiences.
-While it’s obvious that there are many factors that influence sales effectiveness, this research provides glimpses into how analyses of sales behaviors combined with data-science can expose insights that can make us better sellers, and provide better buying experiences for our customers.
-We’re excited about the near-future possibilities of the SalesLoft platform being able to analyze cadences and determine their probability of success or to recommend adjustments to improve cadence performance over time.
+Obviously, there are many factors that influence sales effectiveness.
+This research provides glimpses into how analyses of sales behaviors combined with data-science can expose insights that can make us better sellers, and provide better buying experiences for our customers.
+We’re excited about the near-future possibilities of the SalesLoft platform being able to analyze cadences.
+We will determine their probability of success, or recommend adjustments to improve cadence performance over time.